PURPLE COMET! MATH MEET INFORMATION

-- Registered teams may begin the contest any time during the contest window from 0:00 UTC on April 18 through 4:00 UTC on April 28.
+- Registered teams may begin the contest any time during the ten-day contest window.

 - During the contest, when one or more team is ready to begin the competition, the adult supervisor will log onto the contest website and start the contest clock for each team ready to compete.

 - Teams will log onto the contest website where they will be able to view contest problems and submit answers.